 The only thing these fish cannot handle and may prove to be their undoing is the sudden temperature changes.
 Make sure to place your tank nowhere near other gadgets that radiate heat or near windows because of the sunlight.

-Care details and specification about Black Moor Goldfish:
+Care details and specifications about Black Moor Goldfish:

 |Size||4-8 Inch (10 -20 cm)|